 Now not only is it transparent when the output effects are absent, but we can actually encode that fact right in the type system!
 As an example, Mitsutoshi Aoe and I are experimenting with a safe lifted async module.

-Proxied transformer they’re based upon, are reader-like and thus safe to use with monad-control.
+based upon, are stateless and thus safe to use with monad-control.